 LINE 11(b) If you have credits in addition to the BET credit enter the total credits available on this line.
 Do not also enter BET credits on Line 11(a).
-(Attach Form DP-160; only available to those entities that have more than one credit available).
+(Attach Form DP-160; only use Form DP-160 if you have available credits other than BET).